-Why are indoor shooters at risk of lead poisoning?
+Why indoor shooters are at higher risk

 Research has shown that users of indoor firing ranges are at risk of exposure to high levels of lead.
 Cases of lead poisoning investigated by public health have also shown that indoor shooting is often associated with raised blood lead levels.
 This is generally because lead fumes and dust generated by shooting may be breathed into the lungs or swallowed, and then adsorbed into the blood.
 Lead contamination from hands may be transmitted to food items and cigarettes - where it can be swallowed.
 Lead dust may also be taken home on clothing worn at the shooting range and result in others being exposed at home.
 It is particularly important not to carry lead home on your body and clothing to an environment occupied by pregnant women and children aged six and younger (who are particularly sensitive to lead poisoning).